 Ryan authored two videos – Defensive Line Fundamentals and Drills vs the Pass, Defensive Line Fundamentals and Drills vs the Run – for the Nike Coaches of the Year Clinic.

-He and his wife, Laura Sauer, are the proud parents of twins, Andrew and Emelia, born June 16, 2011.
+He and his wife, Laura Sauer, are the proud parents of twins, Andrew (4) and Emelia (4).